-As the electromagnetic rays heat up, they only heat objects in a room like radiant heaters.
-When the objects in the room are warmed up., they transfer the heat to the room and the air.
+When the objects in the room are warmed up, they transfer the heat to the room and the air.
 However, unlike radiant heaters, Micathermic heaters heat all objects in a room simultaneously.
 The air warms up quickly because the objects in a room are heated once.
 This is also why Micathermic heaters heat cold air without using a fan to blow heated air around the room.

 There are differences in how heaters distribute energy in a room.
 The Micathermic heater exhibits several differences when compared to the typical heaters.
-The Mica emits electromagnetic radiation, whereby the heat attains all surrounding objects simultaneously.
+The Mica emits electromagnetic radiation, thereby heating all surrounding objects simultaneously.
 This makes the room warmer at a relatively higher rate as the switch automatically shuts itself off when the right and desired temperature has been attained.
 This implies that the Micathermic heater needs less time to serve the same purpose and utilizes less electricity efficiently.

 The two main heat transfer modes in space heaters are convection and radiation.
 Convection heaters use convection currents to heat a room.
 Warm air rises and displaces cold air to the bottom, where it comes into contact with the heater and warms up.
 Radiant heaters emit infrared heat absorbed by objects and people in a room.
 Infrared heating is faster than convection heating, but the further you are from the infrared heater, the less you will feel its effects.

 Micathermic heaters use electromagnetic rays to heat a room.
 Their heating methods combine convection and infrared heating faster and more effectively.
 Micathermic heaters heat objects first at an equal rate, and the objects heat the air simultaneously.
 This heats the room more quickly than other methods.